Contact Us

 Travelling to Oktoberfest by car

 Yes, you can most certainly drive to Oktoberfest, either in your own car or a car you’ve hired.
 The German autobahn system is epic, you can drive really, really fast, and despite the high-velocity travel and petrol stations that sell beer, the experience is an overwhelmingly safe one.
 Some things you’ll have to consider, include parking when you get to Munich – you’re going to have to leave your car where you stay, because there’s no way you’re getting it near to Oktoberfest – and driving home the morning after when you’re definitely, most likely, almost certainly still over the limit.
-We have parking at our Stoketoberfest campsite, and if you’re travelling Europe in a van or camper-car/motorhome set up, we have space for you too.
+We have parking at our Stoketoberfest campsite that you can discover in our Oktoberfest packages, and if you’re travelling Europe in a van or camper-car/motorhome set up, we have space for you too.
 For a full guide to driving in Europe as a backpacker, guess what, we got you.

 Travelling to Oktoberfest by hitchhiking